 Your registration fee covers two full days of outstanding justice education programming, catered breakfast and lunch for both days, and a catered evening reception in one of the most beautiful buildings in Toronto.
 A truly exceptional value, the SLI has become a late-summer staple for many teachers as they prepare to return to classes.

 “The Summer Institute was excellent.
 The topics covered were of real interest to high-school students.
 I would definitely recommend the Summer Institute to my teacher friends.” — Teacher Law Institute participant

 2020 Summer Law Institute Webinar Series

-Because COVID-19 is still active in Toronto, we won’t be able to gather at Osgoode Hall for the Summer Law Institute as we’ve done for 18 years.
-In its place, we will offer a summer webinar series for law teachers that will run weekly from July 22 through the end of August.
-Like the SLI, this series will feature leaders from a wide range of law and justice areas, talking about emerging areas of law and key issues facing the justice system in Ontario.
-You can register for each webinar individually based on your interests and your schedule.
+Because COVID-19 is still active in Toronto, we were not able to gather at Osgoode Hall for the Summer Law Institute as we’ve done for 18 years.
+In its place, we offered a summer webinar series for law teachers that ran weekly from July 22 through the end of August.
+Like the SLI, this webinar series features leaders from a wide range of law and justice areas, talking about emerging areas of law and key issues facing the justice system in Ontario.

 Look out for some of your returning favourites, including the Top 5 Cases 2020 and What’s New From OJEN!
 (It’s a lot.)